WondooSeo/Making_EIT_Data_with_EIDORS/README.md

 ## Tips for making new thorax shape in EIDORS

 1. Find appropriate axial lung CT image.
-2. Load image with x-axis as linspace(-1, 1, num of width pixel) and y-axsis as linspace(-height/width, height/width, num of height pixel).
+2. Load image with x-axis as linspace(-1, 1, num of width pixel) and y-axis as linspace(-height/width, height/width, num of height pixel).

 > _If the size of image is 1000×500, then set x-axis as linspace(-1, 1, 1000) and y-axis as linspace(-0.5, 0.5, 500), which 0.5 = (500/1000)._